Marta44/topress2019/README.md

 ### User Stories
 * First Time Visitors goals:
 1. As a First Time Visitor of the website, I want to learn more about the artists, their mission and what they do.
-2. As a First Time Visitor, I expect to navigate the website easily and smoothly in order to find the informations I need.
+2. As a First Time Visitor, I expect to navigate the website easily and smoothly in order to find the information I need.
 3. As a First Time Visitor, I want to explore the artists' gallery of artworks and prices so I can decide if it is a company I can do business with.
 * Returning Visitors goals:
 1. As a Returning Visitor, I want to get in contact with the artists to buy their artworks.
-2. As a Returning Visitor, I want to request a presonalized and unique product.
+2. As a Returning Visitor, I want to request a personalized and unique product.
 3. As a Returning Visitor, I want to locate their Social Media links and gain a deeper understanding of their activities.
 * Frequent Visitors goals:
 1. As a Frequent Visitor, I want to view new creations, new ceramic series or a new collection.